 Every bit as important as the task list and % completion of the project stage is the effectiveness of the team leading the project as well as those who are doing the work.

-However, compared to the time spent on planning strategic projects, little attention is given to the teams that are to run them or the obstacles and barriers they are facing.
+However, compared to the time spent on planning strategic projects, little attention is given to the team’s design (performance design) and required dynamics (performance dynamics) that are required to run them while overcoming obstacles and barriers.
 This blind-spot is a key reason why so many strategic projects or initiatives struggle.

 The performance of a project, or any other team, depends on getting a lot of things right.
 Indeed, at least 7 things: